uko-flip/avalanche/README.md

 push **num** - push 32-bit number on stack
 pop - remove 32-bit number from stack
 test - print "Hello, World!" message
 add - add two numbers on stack.
-Result will be at the top of the stack (*Removes input number*)
+Result will be at the top of the stack (*Removes input numbers*)
 printn - display the number at the top of the stack (*Removes input number*)
 **Author does not guarantee that this list is valid.
 Always check source code**
 ## Building